javinizer/Javinizer/README.md

     -Order <String>
         The order parameter lets you select which sort order to view your log entries (Asc, Desc) with descending being default

+    -SetJavlibraryOwned <String>
+        The setjavlibraryowned parameter lets you reference a path to a list of your JAV movies in line separated format in a flat text file to set as owned on JAVLibrary

     -GetThumbs [<SwitchParameter>]
         The getthumbs parameter will fully update your R18 actress and thumbnail csv database file which will attempt to write